alphaKAI/ChickenClisp/README.md

 (println (map square (cdr (seq 11))))
 ```

-As you can see, Function is a first-class Object in Orelang\_D!.
+As you can see, Function is a first-class Object in ChickenClisp!.

 ## Fibonacci
 ```scheme